 Your Kansas home is important to you, which is why you need the proper protection for it.
-Luckily, shopping for Kansas homeowners insurance has never been easier.
-At HomeownersInsurance.com, our agents work with multiple highly rated carriers to bring you the winning combination of coverage and premiums.
-Just call us at 1-877-234-0731 or fill in your information above to protect your home today, no matter if it's in Topeka or Wichita or Lawrence or anywhere else in the state.
+Luckily, we are here to help.
+At HomeownersInsurance.com, our agents can get you a free quote.
+Just call us at 1-877-919-2740 or fill in your information above to protect your home today, no matter if it's in Topeka or Wichita or Lawrence or anywhere else in the state.

 Homeowners insurance for Kansas protection

 Though its nickname is the "Sunflower State," the weather outlook in Kansas is not always sunny.
 In fact, competing weather extremes can spur thunderstorms statewide, especially in the spring and early summer.
 These storms can turn into supercell thunderstorms, and create tornadoes, hail, flash flooding, and straight line winds.

 Kansas is located in Tornado Alley and experiences more than 50 tornadoes every year (more than any other state except Texas).
 Though a standard Kansas home insurance policy covers tornado, wind, and thunderstorm damage, providers typically exclude flood damage from protection.
 If you live near a floodplain, consider purchasing a separate policy through the National Flood Insurance Program.

 Looking for ways to keep a sunny outlook in the face of Kansas' storms?
 Try qualifying for Kansas homeowners insurance discounts.
 Call us and we can find the price breaks that best fit your life.
 Some common ways to save include: